-16. MEMBERS' INTERESTS: MEMBERS OF THE LICENSING COMMITTEE
+MEMBERS' INTERESTS: MEMBERS OF THE LICENSING COMMITTEE 16.

-- 16.1 A Member of the Licensing Committee who has been involved in a licence application shall not serve on the Licensing Sub-Committee hearing at which the licence application is to be determined. - 16.2 No Member sitting on the Licensing Sub-Committee can represent one of the interested Parties or applicant.
-If a Member wishes to do so s/he must excuse him/herself from membership of the Licensing Sub-Committee which is considering the application and address the Licensing Sub-Committee as a representative for an Interested Party (subject to 17.2 below). - 16.3 Members involved in Council meetings which approved the Licensing Policy (or any amendment to it), will not be excluded from membership of the Licensing Sub-Committee solely on this basis.
+- 16.1 A Member of the relevant committee who has been involved in a licence application shall not serve on the relevant committee hearing at which the licence application is to be determined. - 16.2 No Member sitting on the relevant committee can represent one of the interested parties or applicant.
+If a Member wishes to do so s/he must excuse him/herself from membership of the relevant committee which is considering the application and address the relevant committee as a representative for an Interested Party (subject to 17.2 below). - 16.3 Members involved in Council meetings which approved the Licensing Policy (or any amendment to it), will not be excluded from membership of the relevant committee solely on this basis.